 An adjudicator, workshop leader and a serious student of written pipe tunes and their composers, Michael has five published books of music and nine solo recordings including the December 2009 release, “Unqualified Favourites“.
 His fifth book, “Music for Everyone“, was published in November 2006 and is currently available free online.

-In October of 2007 he joined the premier grade Toronto Police Pipe Band in the capacity of Pipe Sergeant.
+In October of 2007 he joined the premier grade Toronto Police Pipe Band in the roles of music director and Pipe Sergeant and left the band in September 2013.

 His sixth book of music, “Damned Suites and Other Music”, was released in limited edition form, November 30, 2012.